JohnScience/statue/README.md

 ## Note on perceived performance

-On its own, `initialize_elements!` macro leads to a minor increase in initial load time because WASM script will first execute selector querries first and only after that all the truly useful code will execute.
+On its own, `initialize_elements!` macro leads to a minor increase in initial load time because WASM script will first execute selector queries first and only after that all the truly useful code will execute.

-Eventually, it can be possible to befriend `initialize_elements!` with some attribute macro, that would rearrange the code so that selector querries would get executed exactly when they are needed.
+Eventually, it can be possible to befriend `initialize_elements!` with some attribute macro, that would rearrange the code so that selector queries would get executed exactly when they are needed.

 ## Note on quality of error messages